premiscale/premiscale/README.md

 ![Business License 1.1](https://img.shields.io/badge/License-Business_Source_1.1-red)

-PremiScale is a controller that brings autoscaling of virtual and physical infrastructure to local, self-hosted and private datacenters, with a particular focus on integrating with the Kubernetes cluster [autoscaler](https://github.com/kubernetes/autoscaler).
+PremiScale is a controller that brings autoscaling of virtual and physical infrastructure to local, self-hosted and private data centers, with a particular focus on integrating with the Kubernetes cluster [autoscaler](https://github.com/kubernetes/autoscaler).

 ## Architecture